A great club is made not only by its coaches/staff, but by the passion for the sport, hard work and dedication.

 - 12th at the Cadet World Circuit, in Goteborg, SE, 2011.

 Alejandra left our club in 2013.
-Today, she’s a student at the University of Pennsylvania, where she obtained a fencing scholarship and looking forward to a career in journalism.
+She obtained a fencing scholarship at the University of Pennsylvania, where she quickly became the senior captain of the Penn Quakers.

 They say that it’s the hardest to train your own son and boy, we know it…